-a) Identify and interpret primary and secondary source documents to increase understanding of events and life in United States history to 1865.
+Identify and interpret primary and secondary source documents to increase understanding of events and life in United States history to 1865.

-b) Make connections between the past and the present.
+Make connections between the past and the present.

-c) Sequence events in United States history from pre-Columbian times to 1865.
+Sequence events in United States history from pre-Columbian times to 1865.

-d) Interpret ideas and events from different historical perspectives.
+Interpret ideas and events from different historical perspectives.

-e) Evaluate and discuss issues orally and in writing.
+Evaluate and discuss issues orally and in writing.

-i) Identify the costs and benefits of specific choices made, including the consequences, both intended and unintended, of the decisions and how people and nations responded to positive and negative incentives.
+Identify the costs and benefits of specific choices made, including the consequences, both intended and unintended, of the decisions and how people and nations responded to positive and negative incentives.

 Exploration to Revolution: Pre-Columbian Times to the 1770s

-USI.3 The student will demonstrate knowledge of how early cultures developed in North America by:
+USI.3 The student will demonstrate knowledge of how early cultures developed in North America by

-c) Describing how the American Indians used the resources in their environment.
+Describing how the American Indians used the resources in their environment.

 USI.4 The student will demonstrate knowledge of European exploration in North America and West Africa by:

-a) Describing the motivations for, obstacles to, and accomplishments of the Spanish, French, Portuguese, and English explorations.
+Describing the motivations for, obstacles to, and accomplishments of the Spanish, French, Portuguese, and English explorations.

-b) Describing cultural and economic interactions between Europeans and American Indians that led to cooperation and conflict, with emphasis on the American Indian concept of land.
+Describing cultural and economic interactions between Europeans and American Indians that led to cooperation and conflict, with emphasis on the American Indian concept of land.

 USI.5 The student will demonstrate knowledge of the factors that shaped colonial America by:

-a) Describing the religious and economic events and conditions that led to the colonization of America.
+Describing the religious and economic events and conditions that led to the colonization of America.

-b) Describing life in the New England, Mid-Atlantic, and Southern colonies, with emphasis on how people interacted with their environment to produce goods and services, including examples of specialization and interdependence.
+Describing life in the New England, Mid-Atlantic, and Southern colonies, with emphasis on how people interacted with their environment to produce goods and services, including examples of specialization and interdependence.

-c) Describing colonial life in America from the perspectives of large landowners, farmers, artisans, women, free African Americans, indentured servants, and enslaved African Americans.
+Describing colonial life in America from the perspectives of large landowners, farmers, artisans, women, free African Americans, indentured servants, and enslaved African Americans.

 High School Standards